winstonpgao/arcsage-assets/index.md

-### Austrump Glen buyer qualifier
+### Austrump Glen Virtual Assistant
 ### AI assistance, privacy and advice disclaimer

-The Austrump Glen buyer qualifier is a virtual assistant service that helps our team review buyer enquiries and draft replies.
+The Austrump Glen Virtual Assistant is a virtual assistant service that helps our team review buyer enquiries and draft replies.
 It is operated by ARCSAGE TECHNOLOGY PTY LTD for AUSTRUMP GLEN PTY LTD.

-The qualifier uses artificial intelligence tools on Google Cloud, including Gemini enterprise services.
+The assistant uses artificial intelligence tools on Google Cloud, including Gemini enterprise services.
 We host our core client records on Google Cloud in Australia, including the Melbourne region, under our Google Cloud customer agreements.

 When we process an enquiry we may send parts of your message to Google Gemini services so that the system can suggest a reply or update our internal buyer readiness score.
 For some Gemini services the processing may take place on Google Cloud global infrastructure rather than only within one Australian region.
-Under Google Cloud’s enterprise data protection terms, customer prompts and outputs are treated as customer data, remain owned and controlled by the customer, and are not used to train public models without the customer’s permission.
+Under Google Cloud enterprise data protection commitments, customer prompts and outputs are treated as customer data, remain owned and controlled by the customer, and are not used to train public models without the customer’s permission.
+Further information about how Gemini for Google Cloud uses and protects customer data is available from Google at [Gemini for Google Cloud – Data Governance](https://cloud.google.com/gemini/docs/discover/data-governance).

 We do not sell your personal information.
 We do not use your enquiries to train public AI models.

-We design our system so that it does not need highly sensitive information in order to qualify buyers.
+We design our system so that it does not need highly sensitive information in order to assist buyers.
 Please do not include the following in your enquiry unless we specifically ask for it and provide a secure channel:

 * passwords or one time codes